satorare-registry/.github/profile/README.md

 - `XSAT.0`
 - `XSAT.1311797500000000`

-etc.

 Each XSAT Subasset will include metadata and chain info related to that Ordinal sat.
-Eventually, a market can form around this database where trustless PSBT trades can be done.
-It will also evolve into a hybrid wiki/marketplace/wallet.

-The data from the Satorare Registry is available to anyone for integration or general perusal.
-It is on the Bitcoin Blockchain!

 # SAT.SN